 Secure Group is excited to announce it is expanding its presence in Africa.
 We are partnering with South Africa-based Secure Com World as a distributor of our products and services in most of the continent.

 With a population of almost 1 billion people, Sub-Saharan Africa is an enormous market which has the potential to be of strategic significance for Secure Group.
 Many of the key industries in the region (energy, mining, financials) are marked by international and cross-border operations.
 Meanwhile, several international entities such as the World Bank and the International Monetary Fund (IMF) also have a presence on the continent.
 Add the usual information security needs of government and law-enforcement agencies, and you have a market that is ripe with demand for products such as Secure Group’s.

 Tapping into such a diverse market requires a complete solution that can cover the different needs of all potential clients.
-According to Secure Com World’s Cromet Molepo and Jaresh Maharaj, the products and solutions provided by Secure Group are just that solution.
+According to Secure Com World’s Jaresh Maharaj and Nkululeko Moyo, the products and services provided by Secure Group are just that solution.
 Read on to what else they were kind enough to share while visiting Secure Group’s R&D hub.

 It is exciting for us to expand to a new continent, and Africa is a huge market.
 Your company is based in South Africa, but you have bigger plans – is that right?

 Jaresh Maharaj: Yes, we are based in South Africa.
 The key area in which we will focus initially is southern Africa, as well as the east and west of the continent.
 Those are three trading blocs: the Southern African Development Community (SADC), Common Market for Eastern and Southern Africa (COMESA) and the Economic Community of West African States (ECOWAS).
 The only countries where we don’t plan any operations yet are the ones in northern Africa, which is culturally different from the rest of the continent.

 What drives the demand for Secure Group’s products in the regions where you plan to focus?
 Who do you see as your clients?